‘From Pardon Hairpin to Tin Shed Corner’- Prescott’s link with the oldest Hillclimb in Australia

 PRESCOTT and ROB ROY have quite a lot in common, including the fact that both are administered by car clubs; in 1992 the MG Car Club of Victoria took over responsibility for the lease of ‘ROB ROY’ land and began a programme of ‘continuous improvement’ to the course, facilities and environs.

-The main initial objective of the ‘association’ is to develop a ‘social’ dialogue, with a tie-up in our respective web sites, magazines and event programmes.
-The purpose is to broaden the awareness, understanding and friendly comradely of Hillclimbing to enthusiasts on both sides of the world, and initially the main progress will probably be holidaying members requesting a visit to the respective venues.
+The main initial objective of the ‘association’ was to develop a ‘social’ dialogue, with a tie-up in our respective web sites, magazines and event programmes.
+The purpose is to broaden the awareness, understanding and friendly comradely of Hillclimbing to enthusiasts on both sides of the world.